danielromanich/ImageBot/README.md

 # ImageBot
-The start of a simple bot that
+A bot made for the game runescape that uses images and colors to recognize and take actions